etchteam/offline-ux/src/custom-offline-page.md

 });
 ```

-This will make sure our offline page is safely stored in a cache called "offlinePage"
+The offline page is safely stored in the cache called "offlinePage", it's now
-when the website first loads.
-It's now ready to be used without requiring a network
+ready to be used without requiring a network connection.
-connection.

-The next step is "trying a fetch request"...
+### Try a fetch request

+Every time any network request occurs the browser sends off a `fetch` request,
+including for any images or scripts.
+For this implementation, it's important the
+offline page is only served when other **pages** are requested...

 ```javascript
 const getPage = event => {